Chamba, Himachal Pradesh: Costumes

 Ancient people of Chamba were known to have worn a fine woolen blanket or chadar around the waist, to keep warm in the cold climate.
 It was often tied or girdled with a band or patka, as evidenced by some archaeological discoveries in the area depicting this fashion.
 The Gaddi people have traditionally worn white embroidered caps and loose-fitting white woolen garments known as a chola, tied around the waist with a black wool rope.
 A local custom in Chamba was to give the Jogi of the Natha sect a cotton maikhal sheet to wear over the head during the Nuwala ceremony to honour Lord Siva.
 Chamba and the surrounding district have been well documented as being a producer of fine cloth and embroidered dresses for centuries.

 Given the history of migrants arriving in Chamba from across Kashmir and Tibet over the centuries, today Chamba has a variety of traditional dresses, defined by the region to which they belong.
 The most traditional dress worn by Hindu women, on special occasions, is the pashwaj.
 Pashwaj is a gown with a short bodice (blouse) covering up to the waist.
 A shirt is worn, below which the dress falls in many folds, nearly touching the ground.
 The typical casual dress though, however, is a pairahan, with a chadar or dupatta (stole) worn over the head.
 The lower half of the body is covered by a pyjama, known as a suthan.

 Muslim women also generally wear similar dresses as the Hindu women.
 However, the one difference is that the tunic they wear is considerably shorter, just touching the knee.
 They don a small vest called an angi, worn beneath the bodice.
 A small shirt or kurta is also common.
 Hindu men wear an angrakha, long tunic that touches the knees.
 A cloth waist-band and tight fitting pajama and a small pagri (top hat) worn on top of the head completes their ensemble.

 Music of Chamba

 Devotional songs known as 'Ainchali' are sung throughout the night.
-The 'Chella' is summoned who goes into a Tranceas soon as the sacrifices are referred to Lord Shiva.
+The 'Chella' is summoned who goes into a trance as soon as the sacrifices are referred to Lord Shiva.
 He is said to be possessed of the Lord himself.
 He answers the questions put to him by members of the family and their friends.

 Chambyal (people of Chamba) enjoy the traditional folk music of their area.
 This consists of folk songs, dances and folklores and these are accompanied by various musical instruments.
 Their love for folk music is evident from their keen interest in folk music which is different from that of other regions.
 Folk songs of Gaddis can be categorised as marriage songs, festivity songs, love songs.